Welfare

 • The Mediterranean modelfrom Spain, Greece, Portugal and Italy, countries whose industrial development was rather late compared to the rest of Europe, has low social assistance expenses and a system strongly based on pensions, with strong employment protection and early retirement as job improvement method.

-You may be interested: Applied Research
+You may be interested: Flexibility

 References